chrisdevereux/CocoaPort/README.md

 ### Basic

 The two principle interfaces in CocoaPort are the class CPPort and the protocol CPConnection.
 A CPConnection represents a connection between two CPPort instances.
-For an example of setting up two CPPorts connected via a CPSocketConnection, see Tutorial.
+A CPPort is initialized with a CPConnection.
+Once two connected CPPorts are set up, they are able to exchange messages.

 Each CPPort instance has a property rootObject: